CountBricks: Residential Cost of Storm Shelters in Texas

 Implementation Highlights

-1. CountBricks coordinated with the concrete plant to pre-schedule the pour, trimming lead time by four days.
+1. Pre-scheduled concrete pour, reducing lead time by four days.

-3. Through our supplier network, the client locked rebar pricing two weeks before a regional cost spike.
+3. Locked rebar pricing before a regional cost spike.

 Lessons for Future Builds

-• Early AI takeoffs reveal conflicts before the first shovel hits the soil.
+• Early AI takeoffs reveal conflicts before digging.

 Your Next Step